lamoureux-lab/Dock2D/docs/source/api/Dock2D.DatasetGeneration.rst

 **Protein:**

-Generate either convex or concave hull based on specifying `alpha` and `num_points`.
+Generate either a convex or concave hull based on specified `alpha` and `num_points`.
 Hulls are created by radially distributing random points, then optimizing a perimeter based on the specified `alpha`.
 Shapes can be convex by setting relatively lower `alpha` and higher `num_points`.
-Hulls coordinates are then converted to grid based shapes, where pixels within the hull perimeter are assigned a value of 1, and 0 otherwise.
+Hull coordinates are then converted to grid based shapes, where pixels within the hull perimeter are assigned a value of 1, and 0 otherwise.

 **ProteinPool:**